Fammy/Deckbot/README.md

 ## Notes

-* When running in debug, the bot will respond to `!debugdeckbot` instead of `deckbot`
+* When running in debug, the bot will respond to `!debugdeckbot` instead of `!deckbot`
 * When the bot starts, it "flushes" all comments in the post so it won't respond to the same things twice.
 It still replies twice occasionally.
 It can miss new comments this way.
 * Two folders are created at runtime: `logs` and `data`.
 Logs contains logs (duh) and data contains a cache of replies to send if the bot is rate limited.
 * I threw this together quickly and was using it as a playground for some of the newer C# features.
 It's a little messier than I'd like, but that's how code goes.